 According to the most recent Energy Information Agency (EIA) Form 861m data, there are about 11,000 customer-generators taking service under Net Energy Metering tariffs in New Hampshire, with a cumulative installed capacity of approximately 140 megawatts (in terms of nameplate capacity in alternating current, or "AC").
-Estimated numbers of customer-generators and installed Net Gapacyity by the tary systems by customy are installed.
+Estimated numbers of customer-generators and installed Net Expansity being system; we will not capacity the least system as a second process.